Dr. Benjamin Polan explains the science of TMJ (neuromuscular) dentistry in Beverly, MA

 Many people find it extremely difficult to enjoy everyday activities because of a painful condition such as a headache, earache, sore ear or an aching neck.
 It has been estimated that more than twenty-eight million people suffer from chronic headaches, while about forty-five million experience migraine headaches on a regular basis.

 These headache sufferers and those who experience facial pain, sore jaws and even tinnitus assume that these are symptoms of some medical disorder.
 As a result, they often seek diagnosis and treatment from a medical professional to help them find relief from the debilitating pain.
-The patient or the physician may not suspect that jaw problems (TMJ or TMD) may be the underlying cause of the pain.
+The patient or the physician may not suspect that jaw problems (TMJ) may be the underlying cause of the pain.

 What do jaws problems have to do with dentistry?